redkite-labs/redkitecms-docs/book/add-custom-block.rst

 Create the BootstrapButtonTutorialBlockBundle
 ---------------------------------------------

-Since AlphaLemon CMS 1.0 beta release, a command to generate the addictional files required by an App-Block is provided.
+Since RedKite CMS 1.0 beta release, a command to generate the additional files required by an App-Block is provided.

 Run the following command from your console to generate a new App-Block bundle named